 During the last few years the City of Graham partnered with other cities and businesses in Alamance County to sponsor Alamance Creek Week.
 A weeklong event to educate the public on keeping our local streams and rivers clean.
 The Week is kicked off with a Stream cleanup on Little Alamance Creek and in Graham, Bowden Branch (known locally as Boyd Creek).
 These events draw a significant amount of coverage and a good response from citizens and included participation from both City Staff and Local residents.
-In addition, in the summer of 2018 the City of Graham Recreation Department, Stormwater Smart and Phil Ross of AWCK had a weekly Stormwater summer camp to educate the youth on the importance of water and keeping our streams and environment clean.
-The City also has handouts on display at the Graham Library and Town Hall as well as maintaining an education website located at http://www.cityofgraham.com/services/stormwater/.
+However in the spring of 2020 State Health orders did not allow public gatherings and even schools in the area were required to do virtual classes from home due to the outbreak of the COVID-19 pandemic that swept across the state.
+This pandemic continues even into the coming fiscal year.